InfernoDragon0/Project1003/README.md

   - [X] mythic Rune (0% drop rate) !must equip at least luck 3 rune to spawn one
   - [X] 1000-1800G (10% drop rate) !per fortune increase 200
   - [X] Luck rune increases decreases NOTHING by 10% per rarity, +1 = +10% uncommon, +2 = +10% rare, +3 = +10% mythic, +4 = +10% jackpot
-  - [ ] Blood rune .. regardless of rarity, pays half of the price using health
   - [X] Fortune rune increases jackpot gain by 200/400/600/800 depending on rarity
-  - [ ] Agility rune .. when digging out nothing, reduce gold loss by 10% per rarity

 ### Tamaboom
 - [X] 21 spots to dig, Ratio of bombs to gold is 3:2, randomized.
 If you get bombed you lose 20 Health, you lose when you run out of health.
 For every spot digged you will get 5G*n (n is the number of spot digged)